 Note that files in your temporary directory may be deleted when you reboot your computer

 The Recover Auto Save allows you to open the Auto Saved file.
 You will have to navigate to your 임시 폴더.
 The Auto Saved files are named using a random number and have a blend extension.

 It is important, when browsing, to enable the detailed list view.
 Otherwise, you will not be able to figure out the dates of the auto-saved blend-files.
-See Fig. File Browser with detailed view selected..
+See Fig. File Browser displaying a vertical list..

 When recovering an Auto Saved file, you will lose any changes made since the last Auto Save was performed.
 Only one Auto Saved file exists for each project, i.e. Blender does not keep older versions.
 Hence, you will not be able to go back more than a few minutes with this tool.